ozontech/file.d/plugin/README.md

   example_pipeline:
     ...
     actions:
       - type: join_template
         template: go_panic
         field: log
-      match_fields:
+        do_if:
+          field: stream
+          op: equal
+          values:
-        stream: stderr // apply only for events which was written to stderr to save CPU time ...
+            - stderr # apply only for events which was written to stderr to save CPU time ...
 ```